vishnumanasa26/vishnumanasa26.github.io/index.md

 <a style="text-decoration:none" href="https://www.bth.se/staff/veselka-boeva-vbx/"> Prof. Veselka Boeva </a> and
 <a style="text-decoration:none" href="https://www.bth.se/eng/staff/niklas-lavesson-nla"> Prof. Niklas Lavesson</a>.

+The abstract of my PhD thesis is available <a style="text-decoration:none" href="abstract.html">here</a>.

 ## Publications included in the thesis